samtron1412/docs/it-term.md

 such as monitor, keyboard, computer data storage, graphic card, sound card, motherboard, etc.

+## Mechanical Computer

+A mechanical computer is built from mechanical components such as levers and gears, rather than electronic components.
+- The most common examples are adding machines and mechanical counters, which use the turning of gears to increment output displays.

 ## Integrated Circuit

 An integrated circuit or monolithic integrated circuit (also referred to